 - The viability of early gifting as an option

 - Whether business interests need to be transferred

 - Whether foreign assets need to be domesticated

 A family looking to develop and implement an effective wealth preservation strategy in Kentucky must pay careful attention to the specific nature and structure of their property/assets.
 For more information on this area of law, see our tax overview and estate planning overview.
 If you have any specific questions about wealth preservation planning, an experienced Kentucky estate planning attorney can provide legal advice to help you find the best solution for your family members.

-“The most important piece is really that people need to start early and they need to work with their team: their lawyer, their accountant, if they’ve got a banker, for long enough that they develop some confidence in them,” Berry says.
+“The most important [piece of advice] is really that people need to start early and they need to work with their team: their lawyer, their accountant, if they’ve got a banker, for long enough that they develop some confidence in them,” Berry says.